Aliases for VDR Gene

 GeneCards Summary for VDR Gene

 VDR (Vitamin D (1,25- Dihydroxyvitamin D3) Receptor) is a Protein Coding gene.
 Diseases associated with VDR include rickets, vitamin d-resistant, type iia and vitamin d-dependent rickets type ii.
-Among its related pathways are Gene Expression and Nuclear receptors in lipid metabolism and toxicity.
+Among its related pathways are Endocrine and other factor-regulated calcium reabsorption and Mineral absorption.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and steroid hormone receptor activity.
 An important paralog of this gene is NR4A2.

 UniProtKB/Swiss-Prot for VDR Gene